DaveParillo/intermediate-cpp/_sources/class-III-design/inheritance.rst

    but generally when we do that we are coing our way around a basic design problem.

+We will explore solutions for fixing these types of design problems in the next section.

 It is very important when creating a class hierarchy using inheritance that *every* derived class passes the **is a** test for **all** of its bases.